jdsham/hf-ai-agents-course/docs/src/ARCHITECTURE.md

 - Provide traceable reasoning for all answers
 - Handle errors gracefully with retry logic and quality control
 - Return complete graph state with final answers and reasoning traces
+- Provide comprehensive observability and tracing for all system operations
+- Enable real-time monitoring and debugging of complex workflows
+- Support performance analysis and optimization through detailed execution traces

 **System Limitations:**
 - No persistent storage between requests (privacy-focused design)